ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #kty title="Key Type Values" artwork-align="center"}

-Optionally, the Key Distribution Response MAY contain the following parameters, which, if included, MUST have the corresponding values:
+Optionally, the response MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
 The value MUST be registered in the "ACE Groupcomm Profile" Registry.

 * 'exp', with value the expiration time of the keying material for the group communication, encoded as a CBOR unsigned integer or floating-point number.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified in Section 2 of {{RFC7519}}.

-* 'pub\_keys', may only be present if 'get\_pub\_keys' was present in the Key Distribution Request.
+* 'pub\_keys', may only be present if 'get\_pub\_keys' was present in the request.
 This parameter is a CBOR byte string, which encodes the public keys of all the group members paired with the respective member identifiers.
 The default encoding for public keys is COSE Keys, so the default encoding for 'pub\_keys' is a CBOR byte string wrapping a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.
 In particular, each COSE Key in the COSE\_KeySet includes the identifier of the corresponding group member as value of its 'kid' key parameter.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT2).
 The specific format of the identifiers of group members MUST be specified in the application profile (REQ8).

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The elements of this field are registered in the "ACE Groupcomm Policy" Registry.
 This specification defines the two elements "Sequence Number Synchronization Method" and "Key Update Check Interval", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format of included map entries (REQ9).